-A good grounding in Chemistry is essential – preferably an A*, A or B at GCSE level – along with a lively curiosity and an active imagination.
+A good grounding in Chemistry is essential – preferably a grade 5/6 or above at GCSE – along with a lively curiosity and an active imagination.
 The course is intellectually stimulating and yet demanding.
 Students are expected to have a high level of motivation and self-discipline, plus the ability to work independently.
 Homework is set regularly in the form of experimental reports, research, essays, self-study units and exam questions.

-AQA The qualification is linear with examinations occurring at the end of the respective courses.
+AQA The qualification is linear with examinations occurring at the end of AS and A-level.

 In Year 1 students study Physical Chemistry (structure, bonding, energetics, calculations from equations, kinetics, equilibria and redox); Inorganic Chemistry (periodicity, Group 2, and Group 7); and Organic Chemistry (Alkanes, Alkenes, Halogenoalkanes, Alcohols and Organic Analysis).

 In Year 2 students study Physical Chemistry (Thermodynamics, Rate equations, Equilbrium constants, Electrochemistry and Acids and Bases); Inorganic Chemistry (Periodic Properties (Period 3), Transition Metals and Aqueous Ion Reactions); and Organic Chemistry (Optical Isomerism, Compounds with Carbonyl groups, Aromatic chemistry, Amines, Polymers, Amino Acids, Proteins, DNA, Organic Synthesis, and NMR spectroscopy).

 A2 consists of three written examination papers in June.
 They involve short and long answer questions, as well as multiple choice questions.
 During the years, practical and investigation skills are assessed both in general and through specific tasks.